vladlet/GettingAndClearingDataProject/README.md

-Coursera: Getting And Clearing Data Project
+Coursera: Getting And Clearing Data Course Project
 =============================

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.